SoftUni/Programming-Basics-Book-Python-EN/README.md

 # Free Book "Programming Basics with Python"

-> This is a work in progress.
-This open-source free book, originally written in Bulgarian, will be translated into English, but this is going to take a few months (or years).
-Please be patient.
-We will officially announce when the translation is completed.

 The free book "**Programming Basics with Python**" introduces the readers to writing **programming code** at a beginner level (variables and data, conditional statements, loops and functions) using the **Python** programming language.

 <a href="#"><img src="/assets/Python-Programming-Basics-Book-Cover.png" alt="Book Programming Basics with Python - Cover" class="readme-book-cover-image" /></a>